-Figure 2 presents the execution time results for small kernels, which is decomposed into three regions.
+Figure 4 presents the execution time results for small kernels, which is decomposed into three regions.
 The bottom blue region represents the time spent only computing the kernel within the in-memory logic.
 The red region highlighted in the middle depicts the cost of inter-vault communication, while the top green region represents the cost to keep cache coherence.
+It is important to notice that the blue region also represents the lowest possible execution time, which occurs when no penalties are inferred by the intervault communication (red region) and cache coherence (green region) mechanisms.

-It is possible to notice in the vecsum kernel that more than 70% of the time is spent in cache coherence and internal communication, while only 30 % of the time is actually used for processing data.
+In Figure 4, the vecsum kernel shows that more than 70% of the time is spent in cache coherence and internal communication, while only 30 % of the time is actually used for processing data.
 Although most of the vecsum kernel is executed in NDA, hence the data remains in the memory device during all execution time and no hits (writeback or clean eviction) should be seen in cache memories, there is a fixed cost for lookup operations to prevent data inconsistency.
-Regarding the matrix-multiplication and dot-product kernels in Figure 2, the impact of flush operations is amortized by the lower ratio of NDA memory access per NDA modification instructions.
+Regarding the matrix-multiplication and dot-product kernels in Figure 4, the impact of flush operations is amortized by the lower ratio of NDA memory access per NDA modification instructions.